 Notice: There are no parentheses around the parameter numbers.
 We don't know how many arguments the caller will send, so we can't name them individually.
 Instead, we tell lambda to take all the arguments, however many, and put them in a list named numbers. the body of the function can then act on the list, whether it contains 2, 100, or even 0 items.

 In this case, we can write the body of average function using existing Racket functions, including the variable-arity + function and the higher-order apply function.

 If we aren't so lucky, we will have to write a recursive function so that it can process the list of values one by one.
-Next week, we will begin to discuss techniques for processing lists and other data types recursively.
+Three sessions from now, we will begin to discuss techniques for processing lists and other data types recursively.
 After you learn those techniques, implementing a variable-arity function like + will seem straightforward.